ISO to NSO Conversion: Should You Convert Your Stock Options?

 So… what do you do?

-Fortunately, more and more companies are giving employees a chance to do an ISO to NSO conversion with an extended post-employment exercise window.
+Fortunately, more and more companies are giving employees a chance to do an ISO to NSO conversion with an extended post-employment exercise window or a new, lower exercise price.
 This really relieves the financial pressure of having to exercise within 90 days, lets you keep your net worth, and reduces some of the career risk of these golden handcuffs.

 Note: Don’t quite understand the difference between ISO and NSO?
 Here’s the basics: